SantoriniDave.com

 Fira-Oia Hike & Walking Tours

-• The Fira-Oia Path is the best walking tour from Fira to Oia.
+• The Fira-Oia Guided Hike is the best walking tour from Fira to Oia.
+It includes hotel pick up and drop off.
 Highly recommended.
-(Includes hotel pick up and drop off.)

-• The walk between Fira and Oia is tricky in parts but doable by anyone in decent shape.
+• The walk between Fira and Oia is tricky in parts but manageable for anyone in decent shape.

-• Buy water before starting the walk – there are a few places to buy snacks and drinks along the way but they’re easy to miss and not always open early in the morning.
+• Buy water before starting the walk.
+There are a few places to buy snacks and drinks along the way but they are easy to miss and not always open early in the morning.

 • Avocado Restaurant is the best mid-point stop along the route.
-It’s open for lunch (not all restaurants are), very casual, and delicious.
+It is open for lunch, very casual, and delicious.
 Reservations for lunch are usually not necessary.

 The Best Tours Along The Santorini Caldera